facebookarchive/origami/_documentation/basics/Layers.md

     path: Interactions
 ---

-[Layers](../patches/Layer.html) help draw to the viewer.
+[Layers](../patches/Layer.html) show content, like images, in the viewer.
 They work like layers in Sketch and Photoshop: every layer has style attributes (e.g. position, size, an Image or Color to show...), can be different types (see list below), and can be layered on top of each other.

 Add a layer with the patch library <span class="key modifier inline">&#8984;</span><span class="key letter inline">&#9166;</span>, or their [keyboard shortcuts](../workflow/KeyboardShortcuts.html).
+Quickly add an image as a layer by dragging and dropping the image on to the Editor.

 ## Layer patches
   <ul class="bulleted-list">